 Why is customer loyalty important?

-Despite the size of the company, customer loyalty is essential.
+Regardless of the size of a company, customer loyalty is essential.
 First-time customers are harder to convince because they do not have any experience with the services or goods offered by a business.
 As such, the brand needs a comprehensive marketing funnel to get them to purchase.
-However, customers who have already shopped from a particular store are easier to sell to because they know what to expect.
+However, customers who have already shopped from a particular store are more accessible to sell to because they know what to expect.

-That said, here are the reasons why customer loyalty is important:
+That said, here some reasons why customer loyalty is essential:

 - Loyal customers produce higher conversion rates.
 Existing customers have way higher conversion rates than new ones.
 The average conversion rate of a loyal customer is 60% to 70%, while that of a new one is 5% to 20%